 Electronic invites are the number one way to keep things sustainable – try Paperless Post or Paperless Wedding to make admin easier and eliminate paper waste.

 If you want actual invites, try using recycled paper that can be easily recycled again (no glitter!) or recycled wildflower seed paper that can be planted.

-I asked a local florist at the back of a greengrocer’s for a small bouquet – try to look for British grown flowers, preferably without pesticides – Organic Blooms are British grown and certified organic!
+Look for British-grown flowers, preferably without pesticides like Organic Blooms, who are British grown and certified organic!
 Use natural, foraged or second-hand decor as much as possible.

-If you’re using caterers, talk to them beforehand about your plans to reduce rubbish and see if they can accommodate you by composting food scraps, saving leftovers, working with a charity that collects food waste and avoiding cling film, for example.
+Talk to caterers beforehand about your plans to reduce rubbish and see if they can accommodate you by composting food scraps, saving leftovers, working with a charity that collects food waste and avoiding cling film, for example.

 - Eco-Friendly Wedding Venues for a Stunning and Sustainable Wedding Day

 - Cheap Wedding Flowers: Ways To Save On Your Wedding Flowers

 - How to Plan a Vegan Wedding

 Want more wedding information and inspiration?
 Just hit ‘Like’ on our Wedding Ideas Facebook page, and ‘Follow’ on our @wimagazine Twitter account to join in the conversation.